My Gambling Relapse Story: How I Found Strength After Slipping

 I’d shared my recovery story with friends, support groups, even online.
 People told me I inspired them.
 I was the “guy who turned it around.”

 Now I couldn’t even look in the mirror.
+My gambling relapse story was now real, raw, and painful.

 But the worst part wasn’t the money—it was the lie that came next.
 My girlfriend asked me if everything was okay.
 I said yes.